bjartnes/http-workshop/assignments/part_2_being_a_server/http_server_basics.md

 (You do not HAVE to use ```-q 0```, but it makes it more elegant to hang-up when done.
 This allows us to hang up by sending EOF, end-of-file, instead of killing the process.
 This is explained later)

-Open a new terminal (try splitting the terminal, as explained earlier) and use cURL to send a HTTP request
+Open a new terminal (try splitting the terminal, as explained earlier) and use cURL to send a HTTP request Another little trick is to set the terminal prompt to server on one terminal and client on the other, too try to separate them.
+I like to keep clients on the left and the server on the right as well.
+Just type ```PS1="Server >"``` and ```PS1="Client >"``` in the terminal.

 ```
 curl http://localhost:8080/foo
 ```